acuminous/power-merge/README.md

     }
 ]
 ```
 The `when` conditions are tested in order until one passes, after which the associated `then` condition is invoked.
-The result of the `then` condition will normally be the merge result, but could be a token to instruct the merge function to skip over the current node instead of merging it.
+The result of the `then` condition will normally be the merge result, but could be the `pm.noop` token to instruct the merge function to skip over the current node instead of merging it.

 To support re-use you can also provide nested arrays of rules which power-merge will automatically flatten, e.g.